It seems you are offline. Please check your connection and try again.

 The whole thing takes a minute.
 No account, no app to install.
 Follow these steps and you will receive your code right here.

-1 Pick a Dutch line from the list at the top of this page.
+1 Pick a Dutch number from the list at the top of this page.

 2 Copy the full number including the +31 dial code into the app you are signing up for.

-3 Ask the service to send the verification code to that line.
+3 Ask the service to send the verification code to that number.

-4 Come back here and open the message feed for that line.
+4 Come back here and open the message feed for that number.

 5 Read the code, type it into the service, and you are in.